Bludidi/BlogApp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Mike Dane of Giraffe Academy and freeCodeCamp.org
+***I would like to thank Mike Dane of Giraffe Academy and freeCodeCamp.org Big shout out to Microverse team for such an wonderful curriculum Kudos to my peer whom we travel this journey together.***